Explore holidays in Lefkada

 Popular with families and busy in high season, this small sand and shingle beach is a ten-minute walk down from a pretty village which has a few shops and restaurants.

-It’s a 25-minute drive from Lefkada Town and and about 40 minutes from Nydri.
+It’s a 20-minute drive from Lefkada Town and about an hour from Nydri.
 If it’s too busy here, Kathisma is nearby.

 A shuttle boat service runs from here to the nearby beach of Milos.
 Agios Nikitas is a great place to watch the sunset.

 Kathisma is a long, sand and shingle beach, popular with a younger crowd - especially in the busy high season.
 Parasols, sunbeds, cafés, restaurants and swimming pools are all available.

-On the west coast, it’s a 45-minute drive from Nydri and Lefkada Town.
+On the west coast, it’s a 30-minute drive from Lefkada Town and just over an hour from Nydri.
 Park by the beach.

-South of the busiest section, beyond some rocks, you’ll find more space in high season.
-This quieter area is also used by naturists.
+South of the busiest section, beyond the rocks, you’ll find more space in high season.

 Near Mousses, this soft sand and shingle promontory catches the northerly wind and the attention of windsurfers and kitesurfers.
 Good entertainment, whether you’re feeling active or inactive!